Yrysbaev/Introduction-to-Git-and-GitHub/README.md

 ## Testing

-What is the difference between git fetch and git pull
+What is the difference between git fetch and git pull?

+The key difference between git fetch and pull is that git pull copies changes from a remote repository directly into your working directory, while git fetch does not.
+The git fetch command only copies changes into your local Git repo.
+The git pull command does both.